 1. Get physical.

 It may feel counterintuitive but, rather than stay at home and brood on your worries, it’s a far better idea to get out of your head and into your body.
-This often provides an outlet for her to relieve tension in both her body and mind.
+This often provides an outlet for you to relieve tension in both your body and mind.

 Yoga is an amazing activity that provides exercise and benefits in addition to spiritual benefits; the poses, coupled with the deep breathing techniques that make yoga such a unique activity, can also help reduce the physical symptoms (shallow breathing, increased heart rate, muscle tension, racing thoughts) that come with distress.